Scorezyy/Pixelmon-LevelCapSystem/README.md

 # Pixelmon-LevelCapSystem

-**Pixelmon-LevelCapSystem** is a server-side Forge mod that adds a level cap to the Pixelmon mod.
+**Pixelmon-LevelCapSystem** is a Server-Client Forge mod that adds a level cap to the Pixelmon mod.

 ## Features 🗂️